How often do you breed? How do I get on your wait list?

 Who are you breeding?
 Can I see the parents?

-The dogs we are breeding will be announced on the website under the Litters Page.
+Any potential breedings for consideration will be announced on the website under the Litter Page.
 There, you will find a photo of the parents, and health information.

 Are the puppies cropped and docked?
 Can I get a 'natural' eared puppy?